Zequez/ptb-frontend/README.md

-# Deprecated
+## ⚠️ Deprecated ⚠️

-Inspired by the essence of this project I created [GGFilter.com](http://ggfilter.com/), which have similar goals of helping you find games, but with a greater scope and infrastructure.
+Inspired by the essence of this project I created [GGFilter.com](http://ggfilter.com/), which has similar goals of helping you find games, but with a greater scope and infrastructure.

+---

 ### Site generator for PlaytimeForTheBuck